Ice threat and heavy rain back in First Alert forecast

 WHAT TO EXPECT

-Gray and chilly: those two words sum up Friday and Saturday.
-The remainder of Friday is dry and we may get some fog.
+Gray and chilly: those two words sum up Saturday.
 We’re above freezing for most Friday night, though we quickly dip below freezing on the Plateau and in southeastern Kentucky.

 Rain is likely east of 75 Saturday, very much on-and-off.
 Most that do see rain falling will end up with less than a tenth-of-an-inch of rain.
 On Valentine’s Day (Sunday), we’ll be tracking some wet roses late at night.
 Rain showers move in ahead of a First Alert Monday.